Meet the team

 Roxana Dobre, M.A., is an experienced analyst and research consultant specializing in transnational and international crimes with a geographic focus on the U.S. and East and Southeast Asia.
 A graduate of John Jay College and a member of the National Criminal Justice Honor Society, Roxana combines academic rigor with practical expertise in justice-related research.
 She has contributed to high-impact projects involving darknet drug trafficking, human rights violations, and genocide studies.
-In her concurrent role, Roxana provides expert refugee asylum policy analysis for clients based in Great Britain.

 Amelia Chumney, M.A., is an analyst and research consultant specializing in transnational organized crime.
 A member of the National Criminal Justice Honor Society with a background in forensic psychology, Amelia has experience with qualitative and quantitative data analysis as well as human subjects research.
 Her academic career has emphasized principles of global citizenship and systems thinking, which she applies in her role as analyst to promote rigorous research highlighting and addressing human rights issues across borders.